monil01/mapredict/README.md

 #### 2. Organization of the Repository
     2.1 [applications]: Follow the installation procedure to get all the content of this folder.
           2.1.1 [applications/memory_research_ornl/all_apps_experiments]: TAU-PAPI script to generate LLC-DRAM traffic data for applications.
 Scripts are also available for different micro-architechtures of Intel and also for OpenMP execution.
           2.1.2 [applications/memory_research_ornl/aspen_model_generation]: This folder contains all model generation source code (annotated source code) which is used by MAPredict to generate application model.
-    2.2 [aspen]: this folder contains aspen code which is needed for MAPredict.
+    2.2 [aspen]: contains aspen source code.
 Aspen abstract models enable the creation of performance models.
-    2.3 [OpenARC-devel]: This folder contains the source for OpenARC and COMPASS framework.
-MAPredict is uses COMPASS and OpenARC support.
+    2.3 [OpenARC-devel]: Contains the source code for OpenARC and COMPASS framework.
-    2.4 [model_parser]: This folder contains MAPredict's model parser that traverses the application and machine model and invokes an appropriate analytical model.
+    2.4 [model_parser]: Contains MAPredict's model parser that traverses the application and machine model and invokes an appropriate analytical model.
     2.5 [models]: This folder contains the application and machine model which are passes to MAPredict for prediction.
     2.6 [scripts]: These scripts are used to compile MAPredict and invoke appropriate machine and application models.